demisto/content/Packs/Devo/Integrations/Devo_v2/README.md

     * __Fetch Incident Limit__ If not provided, '50' will be used.
     * __Fetch Incidents Lookback Time (in seconds)__ Must be between 3600 (1 hour) to 86400 (24 hours).
 Default: 3600.
     * __Fetch Incident Time Frame (in seconds)__.

-4. Click __Test__ to validate the URLs, token, and connection.
-Note: single table query and multi table query can take long hours to complete runing and xsoar only allows commands to run for 5 minutes.
+    **Note:** single table query and multi table query can take long hours to complete runing and xsoar only allows commands to run for 5 minutes.
 To override that follow the below setps:
     - Login to xsoar.
     - Go to settings.
     - Go to about > troubleshooting.
     - In server configurations add the following:
         - key = <name_of_integration>.devo-run-query.timeout, value = 1440
         - key = <name_of_integration>.devo-multi-table-query.timeout, value = 1440
     - Click save.

 ## Fetched Incidents Data
 Fetched incidents data will resemble closely to that of the data you get back from the `devo-get-alerts` command.
 The format is as follows.
 The keyN in the main body will be the columns that you used to define your alert in Devo.